This will have them asking for more! This Cheesy Bacon Oven Chips recipe is the ultimate appetizer for game day or any day!

 You can make this super simple dipping sauce to go with them, which everyone loved!

-- 1 large or 2 medium russet potato washed and sliced into 1/8" rounds
+- 1 large Potato (Russet, washed and sliced into 1/8" rounds)

 - Nonstick cooking spray